Life Like (film): Plot

+They head outside after seeing Henry standing naked outside in a field, and Sophie grabs a knife just in case.
+Henry begins to question if Julian is his maker or not, asking if he can power down to which they agree.

 Julian is discovered to be a fraud.
 All of his machines are revealed to be real humans he had raised; Julian had taken custody of Henry when Henry was a small child rejected by his mother and suffered serious physical abuse.
 He had raised all of them to believe they were androids.
 Two FBI agents go to James and Sophie's residence to arrest Julian, but Julian shoots them with a shotgun.
 Julian then turns his weapon on James and Sophie, but Henry attacks Julian, beating him mercilessly with the shotgun.
 Feeling betrayed by his maker and ashamed that he has betrayed his keepers, Henry commits seppuku with a large knife.
 James and Sophie cry and console Henry as he dies.

 Five years later, James and Sophie are shown with a young son named Henry whom they plan to someday tell about his namesake.